Mimino666/SublimeText2-python-open-module-new/README.md

-If you are using virtual environment, you need to set the setting `python_executable` (Preferences > Package Settings > PythonOpenModule(New) > Settings - User) to the path to the Python executable inside your venv directory.
+If you are using virtual environment, you need to set the setting `python_executable` (Preferences > Package Settings > PythonOpenModule(New) > Settings - User) to the path pointing to the Python executable inside your venv directory.

 Modifying sys.path
 ------------------